 A. Mandatory equipment supplied by competitors must consist of

 Wetsuits worn by all competitors covering at a minimum, the torso and upper half of thighs.
 "Swimskins" or race suits are prohibited.
 Suits must be similar to swimrun specific suits such as Orca's Core or SwimRun RS-1.
+THERE WILL BE NO EXCEPTIONS MADE TO THIS REQUIREMENT.
+Teams unable to produce such suits at the pre-race gear check will not be able to participate.

 1 Compass per team